Oh by the way my font is on the cover of the new Of Montreal album

-Tom Murphy VII Newly discovered problem with NATO phonetic alphabet: If your confirmation code begins with D but you are not flying on Delta, "hilarity" ensues. almost 7 years ago · Comment
+Tom Murphy VII Newly discovered problem with NATO phonetic alphabet: If your confirmation code begins with D but you are not flying on Delta, "hilarity" ensues.
+7 years ago · Comment

 Tom Murphy VII Weird crimes to commit: Buy regular clothes.
 Expertly tailor them to unusual body dimensions.
-Return for store credit. almost 7 years ago · Comment
+Return for store credit.
+7 years ago · Comment

 m i c r o c h i p